explainers-by-googlers/cross-origin-storage/README.md

 Because all three forms piggyback on `integrity`, they inherit its existing failure semantics: a hash mismatch is always treated as a fetch failure, independent of whether COS is involved.

 > [!NOTE]
-> The hash format differs between the declarative and imperative forms, intentionally so.
+> The hash format differs between these three integrations and the imperative form, intentionally so.
 The `integrity` attribute and `integrity()` CSS modifier follow the [Subresource Integrity](https://w3c.github.io/webappsec-subresource-integrity/) convention and express hashes as base64-encoded strings (e.g., `sha256-abc123…`).
 The imperative `requestFileHandle()` API uses lowercase hexadecimal strings (e.g., `8f434346…`), which matches the format used by AI model hubs such as [Hugging Face](https://huggingface.co/) when publishing model checksums.
 The user agent normalizes both representations internally; they identify the same underlying bytes.

 ## Detailed design discussion